chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 # My notes

-## container element
+## container element interactions

-- In HTML and CSS, a container is an element that is used to hold and organize other elements.
+- In HTML and CSS, a **container** is an element that is used to hold and organize other elements.
 In HTML, a container can be any element that has child elements nested within it.
   - For example, a `<div>` element can be used as a container to group and organize other elements on a web page, such as text, images, forms, and other HTML elements.
 - An element's `display` property and `box-sizing` can both impact the layout and flow of content within a container element.
 In other words, the layout and flow of content is impacted by the visual display model and box-sizing model.